run-ai/docs/docs/Researcher/user-interface/workspaces/create/create-ds.md

 ## Create a ConfigMap data source

 * A Run:ai project scope which is assigned to that item and all its subsidiaries.

     !!!
 Note
         You can only choose a project as a scope.

+ConfigMaps must be created on the cluster before being used within Run:ai.
+When created, the ConfigMap must have a label of `run.ai/resourec: <resource-name>`.
+The resource name specified must be unique to that created resource.

 * A data source name.
 * A data mount consisting of: